What is Shintoism?

-Second, the Bible is clear that there are not many gods, but one God (“I am Jehovah, and there is none else, no god beside Me” (Isaiah 45:5), and that He is not an impersonal force, but rather a loving and caring Father God to those who fear Him (2 Corinthians 6:17-18).
+Second, the Bible is clear that there are not many gods, but one God: “I am Jehovah, and there is none else, no god beside Me” (Isaiah 45:5).
+The Bible also teaches that God is not an impersonal force but a loving and caring Father to those who fear Him (2 Corinthians 6:17–18).
 He alone created the universe, and He alone reigns sovereignly over it.
-The idea of gods that inhabit rocks, trees and animals combines two different falsehoods: polytheism (the belief in many gods) and animism (the belief that gods are present in objects).
+The idea of gods that inhabit rocks, trees, and animals combines two different falsehoods: polytheism (the belief in many gods) and animism (the belief that gods are present in objects).
 These are lies from the father of lies, Satan, who “walks about like a roaring lion, seeking whom he may devour” (1 Peter 5:8).

-Third, Shintoism fosters the type of pride and feelings of superiority in the Japanese people that are condemned in Scripture.
+Third, Shintoism fosters pride and feelings of superiority in the Japanese people; such elitism is condemned in Scripture.
 God hates pride because it is the very thing that keeps people from seeking Him with their whole hearts (Psalm 10:4).
 In addition, the teachings of the basic goodness and divine origin of the Japanese people preclude their need for a Savior.
 This is the natural consequence of assuming one’s race is of divine origin.
 The Bible states unequivocally that “all have sinned and fallen short of the glory of God” (Romans 3:23), that we all need a Savior, the Lord Jesus Christ, and that there is “no other name under heaven given among men by which we must be saved” (Acts 4:12).